Sepkitt/reskit_UI/README.md

 # RESKIT

-Resolution KIT
+Resolution KIT (RESKIT) is a tool specifically designed to aid resonsive design.
-a tool specifically designed to aid resonsive design Simulator to allow approximate testing of responsive web pages
+Create responsive websites on both mobile and desktop simultaneously

 ## Made with Nuxt + Vuetify